yuqiii-wang/KnowledgeNotes/languages/cpp/meta_programming/cast.md

 ```

-`static_cast` happens at compile time.
+`static_cast` happens at compile time (Type info at compile time).
 As a result, no safety check is performed during runtime to check if the object being converted is in fact a full object of the destination type.

 ### `dynamic_cast<new-type>(expression)`